As we go

 I suggested your friendship would allow you

-to act as mirror and encourage some introspection.
+to act as a mirror and encourage some introspection.

 To examine her position.